 SAVANNAH, Ga.
-(WSAV) – With Halloween falling on a Sunday, some municipalities are recommending trick-or-treaters instead go door-to-door on Saturday.
+(WSAV) – With Halloween falling on a Sunday, some municipalities and police departments are recommending trick-or-treaters instead go door-to-door on Saturday.

 Take a look below at the suggested hours.
 We’ll be adding more times to the list as we confirm them.